bagisto/bagisto-docs/src/package-development/system-configuration.md

 `image` and `file` fields store the upload under `configuration/` on the default filesystem disk.
 Give each one a `validation` with an explicit `mimes:` list and a `max:` size, and don't accept `svg` for an upload that a storefront page renders.

+The admin renders both types as an upload tile with its own replace, download and delete actions. `Webkul\Core\Repositories\CoreConfigRepository` deletes the previous file from the disk when a value is replaced, and removes the stored file along with the configuration row when the setting is deleted.

 <a id="blade-type"></a>

 ### A View of Your Own